boazsegev/facil.io/docs/libsock.md

 `libsock` requires only the following two files from this repository: [`src/libsock.h`](../src/libsock.h) and [`src/libsock.c`](../src/libsock.c).

-If you're looking to utilize `lib-server` the only helpful section in this file is the section regarding Transport Layer Callbacks (TLC) that can be used to implement TLS or other intermediary protocols.
+If you're looking to utilize `lib-server` the only helpful section in this file is the section regarding the Read / Write Hooks that can be used to implement TLS or other intermediary protocols.

 ## The Socket object